 We Are All Trim-Tabs

-Everyone is a trim-tab, yet the constant drive for growth means too many good ideas are shelved before they begin because ‘it will not scale’ or people lose confidence in themselves.
+Everyone is a trim tab, yet the constant drive for growth means too many good ideas are shelved before they begin because ‘they will not scale’ or people lose confidence in themselves.
 This is where a safe hub space can work best, encouraging people with an idea to slow down and take their time and see how their bit impacts the greater whole.

 Activism